 Artymiw’s festival appearances include Aspen, Bantry, Bard, Bellingham, Bravo!
 Colorado Vail, Caramoor, Chamber Music Northwest, Chautauqua, Eastern Shore Maryland, Grand Canyon, Hampden-Sydney, Hollywood Bowl, Maverick, Montreal, Mostly Mozart, Music Mountain, Newport, Salt Bay, Seattle, South Mountain, Tucson, Virginia Arts, and Marlboro (where she has returned several times as a “senior artist/participant since 1998).
 Artymiw has collaborated with the Guarneri String Quartet, the American, Borromeo, Miami, Orion, Shanghai, Tokyo, and Vermeer Quartets.
 She has performed many recitals with some of the most distinguished musicians of our time including Yo-Yo Ma, Kim Kashkashian, Arnold Steinhardt, Michael Tree, Richard Stoltzman, John Aler, and Benita Valente, and she has toured numerous times with “Music From Marlboro“ groups throughout the US.
 Artymiw is a member of the Steinhardt-Artymiw-Eskin Trio (with violinist Arnold Steinhardt and cellist Jules Eskin).

 Lydia Artymiw is the recipient of numerous awards, including the 1989 Andrew Wolf Chamber Music Award and the 1987 Avery Fisher Career Grant, and she has garnered top prizes in major competitions such as the 1978 Leeds International in England (third prize), the 1976 Leventritt in New York (finalist, no major prize awarded), and first prize in the 1972 Koszciuszko Foundation Chopin Competition in New York.
 In June 2015, Artymiw was invited to serve on the jury for the first Van Cliburn International Junior Piano Competition in Fort Worth, TX, and during the 2014-15 academic year, she was also a juror for three Juilliard Concerto Competitions as well as the Juilliard Nordmann and Bachauer Competitions and the Manhattan School Concerto Competition in New York.
-She has also been a juror for the Esther Honens International Piano Competition in Canada, the China International Shanghai Piano Competition, the Fischoff National Chamber Music Competition in Indiana, the Milwaukee Piano Arts Competition, the Corpus Christi National Competition in Texas, and the William Kapell International Piano Competition and the Chesapeake International Chamber Competition, both in Maryland.
+She has also been a juror for the Esther Honens International Piano Competition in Canada, the China International Shanghai Piano Competition, the Fischoff National Chamber Music Competition in Indiana, the Milwaukee Piano Arts North American Competition, the Corpus Christi National Competition in Texas, and the William Kapell International Piano Competition and the Chesapeake International Chamber Competition, both in Maryland.
 In 2016, Artymiw presented master classes at the Juilliard School (NY) and at the Curtis Institute of Music (Philadelphia).